leetdavid/starrail-manager/README.md

 - (WIP, hoyoapi is bugged) Auto-redeem codes shown on [prydwen.gg](https://prydwen.gg/star-rail/)
 - Check the state of your assignments
 - (WIP) Get a discord alert when your assignments are complete
+- (WIP) Manage your automations using the webapp

 ## Quickstart